cameronrothenburg/todo-app/README.md

     - Copy your returned token to the Authorize button using the following format `Bearer {token}` for example `Bearer eyJ0eXAiOiJKV1QiLCJ..`

-If you don't want to run this command by command run the first two commands, then run ``alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail' && sail up -d && sail php artisan migrate && sail php artisan db:seed && sail php artisan passport:install && sail php artisian storage:link && sail php artisan l5-swagger:generate && sail php artisan schedule:work ``
+If you don't want to run this command by command do the first two steps, then run ``alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail' && sail up -d && sail php artisan key:generate && sail php artisan migrate && sail php artisan db:seed && sail php artisan passport:install && sail php artisan storage:link && sail php artisan l5-swagger:generate && sail php artisan schedule:work ``
 This will run the commands one after another.
 Bear in mind the last command will stay open as its the scheduler.

 ## License